skytreader/PyGame-Objects/README.md

 One of these days, I might actually follow Docker conventions of tagging my images as "latest".

+**IMPORTANT; Continue reading:** Note that the above command will only pull the image for you, to be able to do anything of interest, you need a bit more Docker arcana.
+Specifically, you need to run Docker with X11 forwarding:

+    docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -it -d skytreader/pygame-objects:stablest /bin/bash

+This gives a container ID which you can then use to execute a Docker shell that which can run the games:

+    docker exec -it <container_id> /bin/bash

+A truncated, but no less valid version of the container id can also be obtained via `docker ps`.

 # Current Status
 Right now, I'm working on adding extra game-making functionalities; stuff that will maybe come useful if you do an RPG, platformer, arcade, etc., type of game.